 The role of data has become paramount for digitally transforming enterprises.
-Whether it’s marketing or AI data collection, businesses have become increasingly reliant on accurate data collection to make informed decisions; it is important to have a clear strategy in place.
+Whether it’s marketing or AI data collection, businesses have become increasingly reliant on accurate data collection to make informed decisions; it’s essential to have a clear strategy in place.

 This article explores the top techniques for data collection across different sectors and use cases.